GAN-Challenger/SRGAN/README.md

 ## SRGAN_Wasserstein
 Applying Waseerstein GAN to SRGAN, a GAN based super resolution algorithm.

-***This repo was forked from @zsdonghao 's [tensorlayer/srgan](https://github.com/tensorlayer/srgan) repo, based on this original repo, I changed some code to apply wasserstein loss, making the training procedure more stable, thanks @zsdonghao again, for his great reimplementation.***
+***This repo was from @justinho's [SRGAN_Wasserstein](https://github.com/JustinhoCHN/SRGAN_Wasserstein) repo, based on this original repo, I added some summaries of g_loss and d_loss to supervise the model training.
+The future work about Wasserterin GP attempt is also undergoing.***

 ### SRGAN Architecture
 ![](http://ormr426d5.bkt.clouddn.com/18-5-18/43943225.jpg)